tcisplendid/free_bandit/README.md

 ## Motivation
 We consider a smart home scheduler, i.e. a scheduler for Roomba, that tries to learn the user's true preferences while minimizing his regrets.
-It can either (1) deploy a schedule and get response from the user or (2) ask about the user's opinion on a schedule in a certain frequence.
+It can either (1) deploy a schedule and get response from the user or (2) ask about the user's opinion on a schedule in a certain frequency.
 We map this setting to a multi-armed bandit problem with free pulls.
 The difference from a normal MAB problem is the bandit can have a "free pull" every k rounds, which receives the rewards signal but incurs no real regrets.

 The settings:

 Arms
 * We have a finite set of arms, corresponding to a finite set of daily schedules.
-* [Lipschtiz assumption] Because an event can start at any time, meaning there're continuously many arms, we apply Lipschtiz assumptions and discretization to get a reasonable finite set of arms.
+* [Lipschitz assumption] Because an event can start at any time, meaning there are continuously many arms, we apply Lipschitz assumptions and discretization to get a reasonable finite set of arms.

 Reward
-* The reward is a Bernouli random variable, 1 for the user not changing the schedule, 0 for changing.
+* The reward is a Bernoulli random variable, 1 for the user not changing the schedule, 0 for changing.
 * [Assumption of not revealing the best arm] An important assumption is if the user changes the schedule, the changed schedule doesn't reveal the best arm.
-* [Ignoring comparison info] And we don't consider the comparison information that the schdule after is better than before, which we may consider in future analysis.
+* [Ignoring comparison info] And we don't consider the comparison information that the schedule after is better than before, which we may consider in future analysis.
--> In sum, we only care the fact that the user changes the schedule, but ignore what schedule it is changed to.
+-> In sum, we only care about the fact that the user changes the schedule, but ignore what schedule it is changed to.

 Free pull
 * A free pull means the scheduler can ask the user if he will change a schedule.
 The free pull reward is 1 if he won't change or 0 if he will.